 Lemon juice is effective in cleansing the scalp due to its acidic nature.
-Lemon juice is not only effective for buildup caused by hair products but also buildup due to natural oils and dirt.
+It is not only effective for buildup caused by hair products but also buildup due to natural oils and dirt.

 Something to keep in mind is that lemon juice can lighten your hair color and would not be the best solution for those with color-treated hair.

 Once again, those with color-treated hair should use an only color-treated clarifying shampoo to get rid of product buildup in their hair.

 - Mix one tablespoon of lemon juice or lime juice with cool water.